jbakams/slimebot-volleyball/README.md

 Though Webots has built-in physics system, we used the same physics as with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) game.
 This allows to run the environment without Webots for training speeds for example.

 - The objects in the 3D scene was created with [Blender](https://www.blender.org/) (for flexibility) and imported in Webots.
 - Observation_Space: Though agents have camera showing how the view the environment and the opponent, the taining uses state observation.
 The pixels version is not yet set up.
-At each timestep the agent reads the location and speed x,y,z coordinates of the ball, the opponent and itself.
+At each timestep the agent reads the location and speed xyz-coordinates of the ball, the opponent and itself.
 Which gives a total of 18 for observation parameters.
 - Action_space: The basic actions taken by the agent are: left, right, up, forward, backward  and stay still.
 3 actions maximum can be combined which  gives a total of 18 possible actions.
-- The environment is dynamic in the z axis, it can take any value between 0 and 24.
+- The environment can be be dynamic in the z-axis, it can take initially any value between 0 and 24 and can change during the training.
 See this [post](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD) for more details.

 ## 3. Training of the single agent